celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 #### Streaming

-After flushing `EDSResponse`, server starts streaming ODS as CAR file (TODO link) to client over the libp2p stream.
+After flushing `EDSResponse`, a server starts streaming an ODS as a CAR file (TODO link) to a client over a libp2p stream.

 #### Backpressure

-The streaming part of the protocol does not provide any mechanics for backpressure and offloads them to layer below.
+The streaming part of the protocol does not provide any mechanics for backpressure and offloads them to the layer below.
-Client-side buffer with reasonable default size may still be added.
+A client-side buffer with a reasonable default size may still be added.

 [Backpressure][backpressure-quic] is inherited from the QUIC.
 The underlying default reliable transport and stream multiplexing protocol used in `celestia-node`.

-The common TCP transport and yamux multiplexer combination, does not provide reliable backpressure on stream level, unlike QUIC.
-Therefore, using TCP+yamux is not recommended and may lead to unexpected stream and connections resets in case of highly congested links.
+The standard TCP transport and yamux multiplexer combination do not provide reliable backpressure on the stream level, unlike QUIC.
+Therefore, TCP+yamux is not recommended and may lead to unexpected stream and connection resets in highly congested links.

 #### Flow